 This is one of the simpler ones that you can make without any trouble.
 All you need to do is cut the foam in the right shapes.
 Cut the white foam for the bread and color the edges brown for the crust.
 Then look to the other sheets for ingredients.
 Red foam circles can be tomatoes, while a frilly-edge green piece can be some lettuce.
 Yellow and brown foam can be pieces of cheese and meat.
 Now Just pile them up and apply some adhesive and you’ll have an appetizing but inedible piece of art.

 Another simple project for the kids.
 This time, you will be making a tree made of foam.
 It is actually pretty simple.
 Cut out a brown trunk and start from there.
 Let your children get creative with the leaves and the added decorations.
-You might want to add flowers or paint in something new.
-The result is then glued together and placed on a piece of paper to display.
+You might want to add flowers or

 If you want something that really will catch your child’s attention, you might aim to make foam stamps.
 Thanks to the foam’s ability to soak up the ink, it makes for the perfect stamp material.
 Just cut up the shapes that your child likes and glue them to wooden blocks.
 Have a set of inks and paints ready, then apply the stamps to the paper.